LemundStudios/ibs-tracker-policies/PrivacyPolicy.md

 - Encrypted when your device is locked
 - Not accessible to other applications

-### iCloud Backup (Optional)
-- If you use iCloud backup, your app data may be included
-- This backup is encrypted and managed by Apple
-- We cannot access your iCloud data

 ## Your Rights

 You have full control over your data: